alexeyds/railsy-i18n/README.md

 }
 ```

-It simply returns a key which is then used to determine correct translation string. `%{count}` placeholder is also replaced inside this string if necessary.
-It's completely up to you which keys to use, but common conventions are "zero", "one", "few" and "other".
-The only assumption railsy-i18n makes about these keys is that 'zero' key is optional and can replaced with 'other'.
-Some examples:
+As you can see, it simply returns a key which is then used to determine correct translation string. `%{count}` placeholder is also replaced inside this string if necessary.
+It's completely up to you which keys to use, but common conventions are "zero", "one", "few" and "other". **The only assumption railsy-i18n makes about these keys is that 'zero' key is optional and can replaced with 'other'.** Some examples:

 Default rule:
 ```js